Skip to main content

 Best ForStandard integrationsCustom business logic

-Best practice: Use MCP servers for standard integrations (files, search, databases) and LuaSkill for custom business logic.
+Best practice: Use MCP servers for standard integrations (docs, APIs, databases) and LuaSkill for custom business logic.
 They work great together!

 Lifecycle